Causal inference for social network data: Methods

-Potential or counterfactual outcomes can be defined in terms of hypothetical interventions to the underlying structural causal model.
-For example, a hypothetical intervention that deterministically sets $X_{i}$ to a user-given value $x_{i}^{*}$ for $i=1,...,n$ is given by
+A hypothetical intervention on $\mathbf{X}$ replaces $g(x|c)$ with a new, user-specified function $g^{*}$; under Assumption (\ref{summary functions}) this is equivalent to replacing $h$ with $h^{*}$.
+Equivalently, the intervention replaces $f_{X}$ in the SEM with a new, user-specified function.
+For example, a deterministic intervention that sets $X_{i}$ to a user-given value $x_{i}^{*}$ for $i=1,...,n$ is given by